 4BR: $27,932 (3 BR Rate + $5,500; the additional price reflects the increase in square footage in the 4br accommodations)

 These prices are for nine-month contracts.
-Students living in these units are automatically eligible for 12-month contracts at a prorated monthly cost.
+Students living in these units are automatically eligible for 12-month contracts at a prorated monthly cost, up until their graduation.
 Undergraduate students are not charged for utilities, and so the room charge is inclusive of heat, water, electricity, internet, etc.

 Further details regarding Undergraduate Housing can be found on the University Housing and Real-Estate website.

 Princeton makes a variety of dining plans available to students with families, making it possible for family members to eat on campus.
 Children/dependents under the age of 8 can eat for free in the dining halls, when accompanying a student or spouse/cohabitating partner enrolled in the meal plan.
 If students have a food allergy, or require a special diet, Campus Dining's registered dietician can provide them with the information they need to make healthy food choices and review potential allergens.
 To contact the Princeton Campus Dining registered dietician, please email Melissa Mirota, RD Campus Wellness Dietitian.
 Students with disabilities who seek accommodations must register with the Office of Disability Services (241 Frist Campus Center, 609-258-8840 or email@example.com).

 Student Health Plan

 Students are eligible to enroll in the Student Health Plan, as are legally married spouses.
 The individual rate for 2019-20 was $1,900/year.

 Dependent children under the age of 26 can be enrolled in the student health plan.
 The rate for 2019-20 was $950/year.
 Enrolled aid students and their dependents, though not spouses, are eligible for additional aid to cover their costs if they do not have comparable coverage through another source.
 Students should visit the student health plan website for full eligibility requirements.

 Residential College Participation/Fee